DREADNAUGHT160/DREADNAUGHT160/README.md

 # 👋 Hi there!

-I'm a **Mechatronics graduate** currently pursuing my **Master's in AI Engineering of Autonomous Systems**. 🚗🤖 I have a strong passion for bridging the gap between robotics, artificial intelligence, and automation.
+I'm a **Mechatronics graduate** currently pursuing my **Master's in AI Engineering of Autonomous Systems**. 🚗🤖 I strongly believe that the future lies in the seamless integration of robotics, artificial intelligence, and automation, shaping a smarter and more efficient world.

 🛠️ On the tech side, I’m a **self-taught Python programmer** with a love for solving problems through code and exploring the limitless possibilities of AI.
 My focus is on developing smart, autonomous systems that can revolutionize industries and everyday life.